Last updated on November 24, 2023

 Each of us does matter to God.
 How many more people could this murderer (if found guilty of his alleged crime) have hurt were it not for this internet cafe employee in Berlin?
 I’m sure this man did not wake up that morning and say to a friend, “I’m going to turn in one of the world’s most sought-after criminals today.”

 In I Corinthians 2:7-8, the Bible speaks of God having secret wisdom: “But we speak the wisdom of God in a mystery, the hidden wisdom which God ordained before the ages for our glory, which none of the rulers of this age knew; for had they known, they would not have crucified the Lord of glory.”

 Paul seems to be saying it was necessary for the religious leaders who crucified Jesus not to understand the gravity of their deeds.
 Jesus needed to die for our sins.
-Perhaps that’s a hint for us today when we cry out that we don’t understand.
-Perhaps God’s ultimate plan is hidden.
-The burden of knowledge is too great.
+Perhaps that’s a hint for us today when we cry to God that we don’t understand.
+Maybe God’s ultimate plan is hidden.
+The burden of knowledge is too significant.
 Only Jesus could bear our cross that He willingly took upon Himself so we would not be condemned.

 In Matthew 24:12, when referring to the latter days and the signs of the end of the age, Jesus stated, “And because lawlessness will abound, the love of many will grow cold.”

 We might think, “Oh, I will always love my neighbor, family, and husband.”